-- 4.1.1 (Deleted Apr 2022) - 4.1.2 The licensed charity must immediately report to AGLC any irregularities, theft, fraud, cheating at play or violations of policy in the conduct of its licensed event and in the use of proceeds. - 4.1.3 Where casino revenue or proceeds are missing due to suspected theft or fraud, the licensed charity must not initiate any civil action against, or enter into any repayment agreements or other agreements with, persons suspected of being responsible for the missing casino revenue or proceeds. - 4.1.4 The licensed charity is responsible for ensuring that the CasinoTrack card assigned to them is secured at all times: (Added Apr 2020) - a) AGLC will determine the number of cards to be assigned to the licensed charity; - b) the licensed charity must report immediately to AGLC any lost or stolen card(s); and - c) the licensed charity is responsible for the costs of replacing a lost, stolen or damaged card.
+- 4.1.1 The licensed charity must immediately report to AGLC any irregularities, theft, fraud, cheating at play or violations of policy in the conduct of its licensed event and in the use of proceeds. - 4.1.2 Where casino revenue or proceeds are missing due to suspected theft or fraud, the licensed charity must not initiate any civil action against or enter into any repayment agreements or other agreements with, persons suspected of being responsible for the missing casino revenue or proceeds. - 4.1.3 The licensed charity must ensure that the CasinoTrack card assigned to them is secured at all times: - a) AGLC will determine the number of cards to be assigned to the licensed charity; - b) the licensed charity must report immediately to AGLC any lost or stolen card(s); and - c) the licensed charity is responsible for the costs of replacing a lost, stolen or damaged card.